hendersonneurolab/hendersonneurolab.github.io/docs/research.md

 ### Flexible processing in higher visual cortex

 To support behavioral goals, visual cortex circuits may adaptively adjust stimulus representations according to task-relevance.
-This idea of flexible neural coding has often been studied in the context of simple laboratory tasks, leading to many open questions about how <b>flexible neural codes might contribute to more naturalistic, high-level visual tasks.</b> How do we selectively attend to a specific category of objects within in a cluttered natural scene?
+This idea of flexible neural coding has often been studied using simple tasks with controlled stimuli, leading to many open questions about how <b>flexible neural codes might contribute to more naturalistic, high-level visual tasks.</b> How do we search for a target category of objects within a cluttered natural scene?
 How is the "object space" represented in higher visual cortex warped by changes in behavioral priority?
 We're addressing these questions using behavior and fMRI studies.

 Related past work: